rust-lang/reference/src/expressions.md

-The left operand of an [assignment](#assignment-expressions) or [compound-assignment](#compound-assignment-expressions) expression is an lvalue context, as is the single operand of a unary [borrow](#borrow-operators), and the operand of any implicit borrow.
-The discriminant or subject of a [match expression](#match-expressions) may be an lvalue context, if ref bindings are made, but is otherwise an rvalue context.
+The left operand of an [assignment](#assignment-expressions) or [compound-assignment](#compound-assignment-expressions) expression is an lvalue context, as is the single operand of a unary [borrow](#borrow-operators), and the operand of any [implicit borrow](#implicit-borrows).
+The discriminant or subject of a [match expression](#match-expressions) and right side of a `let` binding may be an lvalue context, if ref bindings are made, but is otherwise an rvalue context.
 All other expression contexts are rvalue contexts.

 ### Moved and copied types